 Project B (part 1) WQ Monitoring Extension Support Delivery Provider JCU TropWATER Location Mulgrave-Russell, Wet Tropics Target pollutant Dissolved inorganic nitrogen (DIN) Budget \$728,550 (excl GST) Completion date 30 June 2024 DIN savings This project will target on-ground extension resources from other Mulgrave-Russell consortium delivery providers into priority locations that are identified as 'hot spots' and have the potential to reduce the highest amount of DIN.
-Summary This project uses high quality nitrate sensors, each sensor location measur runoff from a small number (often 6-10) of farms.
-The runoff data is relayed farmers in real-time via the CSIRO 1622-app (accessed on their mobile pho Under these conditions, the local farmers will receive notification of any sp DIN and will be able to relate them to recent practices/actions (e.g., a rece fertiliser application) on one or more of the contributing farms.
-In our experi- when a DIN spike is recorded, the farmers in that sub-catchment determin seek out the source themselves.
-Through this approach, farmers not only g witness for themselves that elevated DIN runoff does come from their farm because of the real-time feedback, they come to realise its relationship wit specific farm activities in recent days.
-This self-realised connection betwee farm activity and runoff response, and the peer pressure by other farmers sub-catchment to eliminate DIN spikes, is a very powerful factor in empow Activities The scope of activities include: The Project water quality monitoring team will assist with the establishment of paddock and catchment scale, water quality monitoring and extension activities across the target catchment.
+Summary This project uses high quality nitrate sensors, each sensor location measuring runoff from a small number (often 6-10) of farms.
+The runoff data is relayed to farmers in real-time via the CSIRO 1622-app (accessed on their mobile phones).
+Under these conditions, the local farmers will receive notification of any spikes in DIN and will be able to relate them to recent practices/actions (e.g., a recent fertiliser application) on one or more of the contributing farms.
+In our experience, when a DIN spike is recorded, the farmers in that sub-catchment determinedly seek out the source themselves.
+Through this approach, farmers not only get to witness for themselves that elevated DIN runoff does come from their farms, but because of the real-time feedback, they come to realise its relationship with specific farm activities in recent days.
+This self-realised connection between the farm activity and runoff response, and the peer pressure by other farmers in that sub-catchment to eliminate DIN spikes, is a very powerful factor in empowering practice change.
+Activities The scope of activities include: The Project water quality monitoring team will assist with the establishment of paddock and catchment scale, water quality monitoring and extension activities across the target catchment.
 Identification of hotspot DIN sources across the Russell-Mulgrave catchments for targeted extension and intervention activity.
 Improved understanding of the impact to water quality from farming systems changes.
 Providing knowledge and empowering farmers to see first-hand the impacts they have on water quality through real time water quality monitoring activities.
 Increasing understanding around broader issues relevant to water quality improvement in the Great Barrier Reef.
 Goals The project goal is to empower growers to improve farming practices that reduce dissolved inorganic nitrogen and other agriculturally based pollutants entering local water ways through provision of high quality, timely local water quality data relevant to their farming operations.